zinkwazi/pfmb/README.md

 user@pfsense2.example.com
 ```

+## Scheduled backups ##
+Add the following to the crontab for your backup user to run the script regularly.
+0 6,12 * * * pfmb | logger -t pfsense_backup

 ## SSH setup on your side ##
 If SSH keys are new to you, there are lots of good resources just a Google away ;)